CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

-## 6. Wiggle Script Input
+## 6. Wiggle Script Input - Local
 Next, make the input for the wiggle script.
 There are several things that must be specified about the data, though some of this can be automated for your convenience:

 **1. Path and name of each sample's BED12 file**
-**2. The path to the chrNameLength.txt file.** This is generated by STAR during genome indexing and is stored in the genomeDir/ directory if you made the index from [step 1](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#1-align-seq-data), otherwise see bulleted note below.
+**2. The path to the chrNameLength.txt file.** This is generated by STAR during genome indexing and is stored in the genomeDir/ directory if you made the index from [step 1](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#1-align-seq-data---local), otherwise see bulleted note below.
 **3. Header for output files to be displayed in genome browser**, often short yet descriptive.
 Use underscores, I recommend specifying if this a +/- stranded, experiment/control dataset in the name along with any other relevant conditions or assay targets.
 **4. Color of the wiggle track** (available colors: blue, red, green, yellow, orange, purple, pink, and black.
 It can be helpful to distinguish between different strands/treatments etc. by using separate colors)
 **5. Whether to log10 normalize the data**: 'y' for log10 normalization, 'n' for no log10 normalization
 **6. Bin size for the wiggle track** (50 nucleotides is our standard size)
-**7. Number of reads in the sample's alignment from the result of [step 5](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#5-standardize-signal-by-read-counts) for the sample.** If you skipped step 5 and do not wish to standardize, put the value 1 here.
+**7. Number of reads in the sample's alignment from the result of [step 5](https://github.com/CalabreseLab/seekr2.0_update_manuscript/blob/main/wiggles/README_general_wiggle_instructions.md#5-standardize-signal-by-read-counts---local) for the sample.** If you skipped step 5 and do not wish to standardize, put the value 1 here.

 * If you did not use STAR to align your data and do not have access to a STAR genome index for your organism, you can make a chrNameLength.txt by listing the name of each chromosome in "chr#" format on every line, followed by the chromosome length in nucleotides.
 These should be tab separated.

 ### Automatic Input Generation
-To generate the input commands for each sample automatically, you may be able to run [make_wiggle_script_input_2_27_24_local.sh](wiggles/local_unix_scripts/make_wiggle_script_input_2_27_24_local.sh).
+To generate the input commands for each sample automatically, you may be able to run [make_wiggle_script_input_2_27_24_local.sh](local_unix_scripts/make_wiggle_script_input_2_27_24_local.sh).
 This will still require a bit of knowledge about your processing preferences of 1-7 above.
 ``
 bash make_wiggle_script_input_2_27_24_local.sh </path/to/bed12/files/> </path/to/chrNameLength.txt> <stranded/unstranded> <log norm: y or n> <bin size i.e. 50> </path/to/readcounts/ OR 1>
 ``